-HMRC have now released a step-by-step guide that explains the information that employers need to provide to HMRC to make a claim through the Coronavirus Job Retention Scheme.
+HMRC has now released a step-by-step guide that explains the information that employers need to provide to HMRC to make a claim through the Coronavirus Job Retention Scheme.
 It also describes the processes involved.

 HMRC will reimburse 80% of furloughed workers’ wage costs, up to a cap of £2,500 per month.
-HMRC are working urgently to set up a system for reimbursement.
-Existing systems and software solutions are not yet set up to facilitate payments to employers.

 Who can claim?